 It is proposed that as the playground is redeveloped over time it is given a more themed appearance.
 A natural and botanical theme is proposed suiting its garden setting.
 Suggested motifs include tree rings, tree branches, leaves and local flora and fauna.
 The addition of 'nature play' elements and timber based play structures is proposed.
 Integrating strategic planting within the playground will help to blend the playground into the garden setting and create a more interesting play experience.
+Better path surfaces and addition of all-inclusive and accessible equipment will broaden the appeal of the playground.

-The addition of shade structures within the playground is proposed to provide sun protection and encourage family time including picnics.
+The addition of shade structures & trees within the playground is proposed to provide sun protection and encourage family time including picnics.
 There is potential for these shade structures to have a unique and fun appearance consistent with the natural and botanical theme proposed.
 Suggestions for shade structures are included within Appendix A.